 - Volume of information and compartmentalising all the information

-So it seems there’s quite a few contributing factors!
+So it seems there are quite a few contributing factors!

 What do you learn in physiology?